” Exceptional…a sexuate and plant species becoming.”

 “Unexpectedly affecting in its therapeutic, closely guided dislocations of sense and self as well as its emotive engagement…”

-“Transporting and curious….like nothing else I’ve done…the yearning or the desire for it [the touch] is palpable.”
+“Transporting and curious….like nothing else I’ve ever done…the yearning or the desire for it [the touch] is palpable.”

 “Stunning.
-I felt like I was time traveling.”
+Like time traveling.”

 “Loving and caring and fragile.”

-Participant responses, Adhocracy, Vitalstatistix
+Participants, Adhocracy, Vitalstatistix

-Trailer (best with headphones)
+View trailer below (best with headphones)

 Somatic Drifts has been supported by the Australian government through the Australia Council its arts funding and advisory body; Bundanon Trust AIR; Creative Practice Lab, School of the Arts and Media, UNSW; Adhocracy 2014, Vitalstatistix; and Waverley Studio AIR and SymbioticA.
 Research for this project has been supported by ANAT Synapse Residency with UWA School of Medicine and Pharmacology and UNISA, Sansom Institute, Body in Mind.

-With very special thanks to wunderkind Mark Mitchell, Gordy Rymer, Vicki Sowry, Su Goldfish, Prof Stephan Schug, Prof Lorimer Moseley, the Body in Mind research team, students of the Nuragili Winter School, Rene Christen, Antonietta Morgillo, Kate Brown, Cate Hull, Min Wong, Hayley Stone and many others.
+Special thanks to wunderkind Mark Mitchell, Gordy Rymer, Vicki Sowry, Su Goldfish, Prof Stephan Schug, Prof Lorimer Moseley, the Body in Mind research team, students of the Nuragili Winter School, Rene Christen, Antonietta Morgillo, Kate Brown, Cate Hull, Min Wong, Hayley Stone and many others.